Étienne Dumont: Editing Bentham

-On his return from Paris Dumont made the acquaintance of Jeremy Bentham.
-Filled with admiration for Bentham's genius, Dumont made it one of the chief objects of his life not merely to translate Bentham into French, but to recast and edit his writings in a form suitable for the ordinary reading public.
+An admirer of Jeremy Bentham, Dumont made a major effort not merely to translate Bentham into French, but to recast and edit his writings in a form suitable for the ordinary reading public.
 Dumont's editing was heavy-handed, but necessarily so.

 According to his own account, all the fundamental ideas and most of the illustrative material were already in Bentham's manuscripts; but his task was chiefly to abridge by striking out repeated matter, to supply lacunae, to secure uniformity of style, and to improve the French.

 Bentham's writing (whether in English or in French) was notoriously convoluted and impenetrable, and according to one reviewer, writing in 1817, "[i]t is indeed when he speaks by another’s lips, that he appears to most advantage; and it to the graces of style which Mr Dumont has given him that he owes the reputation which he has acquired, and which is, from that cause, much greater in foreign countries than in his own. ...
 [I]t is possible that, but for Dumont, Bentham’s reputation might never have emerged from obscurity."
 In places, Dumont was also prepared to oversimplify Bentham's ideas, and indeed to contradict them, for example where he considered that Bentham had been over-critical of the British constitution, or had expressed religious scepticism.

 The following works of Bentham were published under Dumont's editorship: